soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/supervision-policies.md

 #### Custom keyword dictionaries

-Custom keyword dictionaries (or lexicons) can provide simple management of keywords specific to your organization or industry and can support up to 100,000 terms per dictionary.
+Configuring custom keyword dictionaries (or lexicons) can provide simple management of keywords specific to your organization or industry and can support up to 100,000 terms per dictionary.
 If needed, you can apply multiple custom keyword dictionaries to a single policy, or have a single keyword dictionary per policy.
-These dictionaries can be sourced from a file (such as a .csv or .txt list), or from a list you can [enter directly in a PowerShell cmdlet](create-a-keyword-dictionary.md).
+These dictionaries are assigned in a supervision policy and can be sourced from a file (such as a .csv or .txt list), or from a list you can [enter directly in a PowerShell cmdlet](create-a-keyword-dictionary.md).

 #### Conditional settings